webgme/tutorials/_session4_visualizer/README.md

 ### Visualizing the data in the widget
 First we will modify the template by keeping a reference to the header element.
 This we will use as the indicator when there were changes detected in the underlying gme model.
-At start it won't have any text defined, this we will add if we get any events after the initial load.
+At the start, it will not have any text defined; we will add text if we get any events after the initial load.

 When we get the state machine data and know we will be updated if there are changes, we proceed with building up the graph.
 The first thing we add is a d3 svg container at initialize and make sure to set the `width` and `height` correctly (and maintain it